Laser Resurfacing at Atlanta Plastic Surgery, P.C.

 We also offer non-surgical alternatives through our line of quality cosmetics and skin care products.
 Our product lines include a number of anti-aging, wrinkle-eliminating skin corrections.

-At Atlanta Plastic Surgery, P.C., we offer minimally invasive facial rejuvenation procedures to help patients maintain surgery results or minimize the appearance of skin imperfections for those who don’t yet require surgery.
+At Atlanta Plastic Surgery, P.C., we offer minimally invasive facial rejuvenation procedures to help patients maintain surgery results or minimize the appearance of skin imperfections for those who do not yet require surgery.
 Treatments such as chemical peels and cosmetic injectables like Botox® or Dysport® address facial skin conditions related to the signs of aging.
-Other treatments include Ultherapy® and ReFirme™ to tighten lax skin around the face and neck, eliminating the appearance of a “double chin.”
+Other treatments include Ultherapy® and ReFirme™ to tighten slack skin around the face and neck, eliminating the appearance of a “double chin.”
 Now, Atlanta Plastic Surgery has added Sciton® skin resurfacing to their options of non-surgical procedures.

 Sciton® provides two lasers, Erbium and Broadband Light™ (BBL), in one system to address a variety of skin conditions ranging from unwanted hair to vascular lesions.
-Both lasers stimulate collagen production to revive skin with younger, healthier cells.
+Both lasers stimulate collagen production to revive skin with younger and healthier cells.
 The Erbium laser uses light energy to heat the water of the epidermis, removing the top layer of damaged skin cells.
 Erbium treatments are customized to each patient and can be applied to the neck, face, chest, and hands.
 The BBL™ Laser addresses more superficial conditions such as acne, uneven skin tone, and unwanted hair.
 BBL™ uses pulses of light to gently treat any area of the body as a skin resurfacing or laser hair removal treatment.

 Depending on the patient’s needs and the type of treatment, additional treatments may be necessary for optimal results.
 Candidates for Sciton® include men and women of most skin types.
 Like our other non-surgical treatments, there is minimal downtime and no need for dressings after treatment.
 Sciton® is located at AYA’s Northside location.